juncture-digital/juncture/docs/components/map.md

         width: calc(100% - 6rem);
         border:1px solid #555;
     }
+    @media (max-width: 480px) {
+        .markdown-section table {
+            margin-left: 0;
+            width: 100%;
+        }
+    }

     .markdown-section td, .markdown-section th {
         border:1px solid #555;
         padding: 8px;
         line-height: 1.2;
+        line-height: 1.4;
+        color: #444;

+        /* These are technically the same, but use both */
+        overflow-wrap: break-word;
+        word-wrap: break-word;

+        -ms-word-break: break-all;
+        /* This is the dangerous one in WebKit, as it breaks things wherever */
+        word-break: break-all;
+        /* Instead use this non-standard one: */
+        word-break: break-word;

+        /* Adds a hyphen where the word breaks, if supported (No Blink) */
+        -ms-hyphens: auto;
+        -moz-hyphens: auto;
+        -webkit-hyphens: auto;
+        hyphens: auto;
     }
     .markdown-section th {
         background-color:#E2F0F7;